|

 sanyasin order tracing its origin to Sri Shankara Bagavadpada and his deciple

+Thotakacharya.
 Historical records relating to the kingdom of Vijaynagar (14th/15th Centuries)

 throws light on the origins of the Math.
 Around 1378, Jagadguru Seo Satyatheertha left